 Are you intrigued by systems thinking, and would you like to know more about the overall approach, different methodologies, and tools?
 A group of global health researchers are building a new network for aspiring systems thinkers in global health.

 We are a group of early-career global health researchers part of the SYSTAC European Hub who have just embarked on the systems thinking journey.
 By sharing ideas about how systems thinking would benefit our work, we started envisioning a space where global health researchers, policy-makers and practitioners new to systems thinking could connect, learn and exchange experiences on systems thinking.
-Fast forward a few emails, Zoom calls, a joint design workshop at the Swiss Tropical and Public Health Institute, and the “Academy” was born.
+Fast forward a few emails, Zoom calls, a joint design workshop at the Swiss Tropical and Public Health Institute, and the “Forum” was born.

-The idea behind the Academy is to empower global health researchers, policy-makers and practitioners to learn about systems thinking approaches and methodologies to address global health complexities.
+The idea behind the Forum is to empower global health researchers, policy-makers and practitioners to learn about systems thinking approaches and methodologies to address global health complexities.
 We want to contribute to SYSTAC’s goal of promoting a mindset shift from understanding global health challenges as linear cause-and-effect relationships towards an increased acknowledgement of often unforeseeable system dynamics and interactions as their determinants.

-With the Academy, we aim to establish a peer support platform to facilitate collaboration and experiential learning of systems thinking methodologies.
+With the Forum, we aim to establish a peer support platform to facilitate collaboration and experiential learning of systems thinking methodologies.
 In addition, we want to create a network of senior systems thinking mentors offering guidance and support and sharing information about career advancement and coaching opportunities to promote the personal growth of fellow aspiring systems thinkers.

-The SYSTAC Academy Team
+The SYSTAC Europe Forum Team

 - Sabine Margarete Damerow is a PhD student at the Bandim Health Project, the University of Southern Denmark.
 In her PhD project, Sabine assesses the real-life effects of a health system strengthening initiative for maternal and child health in Guinea-Bissau.